 Developing a Roadmap of Social Enterprise Ecosystem as a Precursor for a viable Social Stock Exchange in India

-GRAAM SSE Study: Supported by NABARD, GRAAM has carried out a secondary data-based study to extensively analyse the Social Enterprise system in India, identify its gaps and challenges, define the role of the Government in supporting Social Enterprises and suggest forms of Government support for Social Enterprises.
-This study also suggests the appropriate legal form for Social Enterprises and lays down a roadmap for the development of the Social Stock Exchange in India.
+GRAAM SSE Study: Supported by NABARD, GRAAM has carried out a secondary data-based study to extensively analyze the Social Enterprise system in India, identify its gaps and challenges, and define the role of the Government in supporting Social Enterprises and suggest forms of Government support for Social Enterprises.

 The objectives of the study are as follows: